browserengineering/book/book/text.md

 The line is then `max_ascent` below `self.y`—or actually a little more to account for the leading:[^leading-half]

-[^leading-half]: Actually actually, 25% leading doesn't add 25% of the
+[^leading-half]: Actually, 25% leading doesn't add 25% of the ascender
-    ascender above the ascender and 25% of the descender below the descender.
+    above the ascender and 25% of the descender below the descender.
     Instead, it adds [12.5% of the line height in both places][line-height-def], which is subtly different when fonts are mixed.
 But let's skip that subtlety here.